How To Make Whiskey Taste Better: Enhance Your Sip

 Keep a journal of your tasting experiences.
 Record the whiskey’s color, which can be light straw to dark mahogany.
 This depends on the cask and aging time.
 Remember, your taste buds pick up on sweet, sour, salt, umami, and bitter flavors first.
 Richard Paterson advises holding the whiskey in your mouth for a second for each year it’s aged to enjoy its complexity.

 Getting better at tasting whiskey takes practice.
 By improving, you’ll discover more about whiskey’s aroma and flavors.
-This will make your whiskey tasting experience even better.
+This will make your whiskey-tasting experience even better.

-Adding Water: The Right Way
+8. Add Water: The Right Way

 Crafting Your Own Whiskey Experience